Carlton Gary: Murders

 On February 12, 1970, Marion Brewer, 62, was found strangled in her room at the Hampton Hotel in Albany.
 She was discovered face up on her bed, had been raped, and had visible marks on her throat.
 Her pocketbook was found open near her head with no money inside.
 Two months later, on April 14, 1970, Nellie M. Farmer, 85, was found dead in her room at the Wellington Hotel, also in Albany.
 Her partially clothed body was on the floor, next to the bed, with a long piece of fabric near her neck.
 She had been raped and her death was listed as "asphyxiation due to manual strangulation."

 After Gary attempted an assault on a third elderly woman, he was arrested and his fingerprints matched one left at the scene of the Farmer murder.
 Gary admitted having taken part in a robbery, but he claimed that an accomplice, John Lee Mitchell, was responsible for the actual murder.

 Gary testified against Mitchell in court, and Mitchell was charged, despite no material evidence connecting him to the crime.
 Gary was charged only with robbery, a sentence he served in the Onondaga County Correctional Institution in Jamesville, New York.

 He was paroled in 1975 and moved to Syracuse, New York.
-Here, he attacked, raped and strangled two more elderly women in their homes; one died, but the other survived.
+Here, he attacked, raped and strangled two more elderly women in their homes; one died and the other survived.
 The attacks occurred within four days of each other.
 The two survivors were not able to identify Gary positively, as the crimes occurred in the dark; at least one victim was sure that her attacker was a mustachioed black male, and she was strangled with a scarf.

 Gary was never charged for any of these crimes, but was instead sent back to prison for parole violation and robbery after he was caught trying to sell coins stolen from the same apartment building as one of the surviving Syracuse victims.
 On August 22, 1977, Gary escaped from his low-security prison by sawing through the bars of his cell and made it back to Columbus, Georgia.

 One month after his escape, on September 16, 1977, he raped, beat and strangled 60-year-old Ferne Jackson to death with a nylon stocking at her home in the Wynnton district of Columbus.
 Nine days later, he killed 71-year-old Jean Dimenstein in a similar fashion, followed by 89 year-old Florence Scheible on October 21 and 69 year-old Martha Thurmond on October 25.
 On December 28, Gary struck again, raping and killing 74-year-old Kathleen Woodruff.
 This time, there was no stocking left at the scene.